genomic-medicine-sweden/gms_16S/README.md

 ## Credits

-gms16S was originally written by @fwaa93.
+gms_16S was originally written by @fwaa93.

-This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).
+This pipeline is not a formal nf-core pipeline but it partly uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).

 > The nf-core framework for community-curated bioinformatics pipelines.
 >